 Children are a precious gift from God.
-As adults, we have the privilege and responsibility to care for them and help them live the full and abundant life God desires for them.
+As adults, we have the privilege and responsibility to care for them, to pray for all children’s protection and safety, and to help children around us live the full and abundant life God desires for them.
 Sadly, love and security are not the reality for hundreds of millions of children who suffer from sexual exploitation, labor in hazardous conditions, or struggle to survive on the streets.

 One warm Wednesday in June 2010, 15-year-old Savoeun Chea went to work in Leuk Daek in southeastern Cambodia.
 Her hands clutched a small bag containing items she had been instructed to bring: her clothes and her older sister’s birth certificate.